-Before going to effectively manage your remote WordPress team you must choose the best one.
-If you already got the remote team then continue here, but if you are considering or in the process of hiring a remote WordPress development team or even a single developer then you should check this article first.
-(How NOT to Hire Remote WordPress Development team)
+Before going to manage your remote WordPress team effectively, you must choose the right one.
+If you are considering or in the process of hiring a remote WordPress development team or even a developer, then you should check this article first.

 Remote is the Future.
 Period.

-Even before COVID, remote working was growing, and now because of the lockdown, it’s grown exponentially.
-In 2017, Automattic, the company behind WordPress closed its San Francisco office.
-Automattic already has a distributed workforce, they didn’t close the San Fransisco office to cut costs, but the employees themselves preferred to work full time from home, coffee shops, or from anywhere they want.
+Even before COVID, remote working was growing, and now because of the lockdowns, it’s grown exponentially.
+For example, in 2017, Automattic, the company behind WordPress, closed its San Francisco office.
+Although Automattic already has a distributed workforce, they didn’t close the San Fransisco office to cut costs.
+Instead, employees preferred to work full time from home, coffee shops, or anywhere they want.

-When workplaces open people will come back to offices, but the tech industry likely to see the same upward trend and natural adoption in remote work culture.
+People will come back to offices when workplaces open, but the tech industry will likely see the same upward trend and natural adoption in remote work cultures.
 Global giants like Facebook and Google allowing their employees to work from home until the summer of 2021.

 Embrace and Encourage Diversity

-Your remote WordPress developer team may include people from different parts of the world, faith and belief system, gender preferences, and communication styles.
+Your remote WordPress developer team may include people from different parts of the world, faith and belief systems, gender preferences, and communication styles.

-It is a good thing, diversity is good for business.
-Big organizations prefer multicultural teams, it fosters innovation.
-Knowledge of global trends and anti-group thinking mentality adds a different perspective to problem-solving.
+It is a good thing; diversity is good for business.
+Big organizations prefer multicultural teams; it fosters innovation.

 As a manager, you should break the ice between your distributed team members.
-If the team is new, initiate non-work related, casual discussions over video calls (virtual hangouts, literally).
-Video calls are a better way of communicating (more on that later).
-Make them feel like part of the team, not just a remote code factory.
-Encourage them to speak up, share their views.
-Embrace the unfamiliar accent and lingo difference.
+If the team is new, initiate non-work-related, casual discussions over video calls (virtual hangouts, literally).
+Video calls are a better way of communicating.
+Make them feel like part of the team, not just a remote code factory, encourage them to speak up, share their views.
+Embrace the unfamiliar accents and language differences.

 Engagement not just Communication

-Communication is considered one of the most problematic and important areas in remote or work from home setting.
+Communication is considered one of the most important yet problematic areas in remote or work-from-home settings.
 Managers tend to solve the same with the bombardment of information exchange with a myriad of tools.
-Yes, communication is extremely important and you need tools to facilitate it too.
+Yes, communication is essential, and you need tools to facilitate it.
 But the real issue is with the lack of engagement in these communications channels.

-To make it engaging, you need to keep it short, fun yet focused.
-Try to use video tools, video is better than text email and slack / WhatsApp chats.
-Yes, videos cannot replace the face to face interactions, but it is the next best thing in the remote setting.
-You can see people’s faces, their expression which is a very important part of communication.
-Not one set of the rule will apply to all remote team settings, but as a leader/manager, you need to find your own set of rules.
+To make it engaging, you need to keep it short, fun, yet focused.
+Try to use video tools; video is better than text email and Slack/WhatsApp chats.
+Yes, videos cannot replace face-to-face interactions, but it is the next best thing in the remote setting.
+You can see people’s faces, their expressions which is a crucial part of communication.
+Not one set of rules will apply to all remote team settings, but you need to find your own set of rules as a leader.

 They are not vendors

-It’s not your vendor, it is your team; it just happens to be working remotely.
-So all that goes into building and running an in-house team goes into the remote teams.
+They are not your vendors; it is your team; it just happens to be working remotely.
+All that goes into building and managing an in-house team goes into the remote teams.
 You can involve your remote team in in-house team activities.

 Planning and time tracking tools

-You must be using some type of tool for project planning and time tracking.
-You need to add your remote team in the process too.
+You must be using some tools for project planning and time tracking.
+You need to add your remote team to the process too.

 Do not micromanage